jojozhuang/ui5-tutorial/16.walkthrough-data-binding/README.md

 # UI5 Tutorial

-Copy all files from the last `14.walkthrough-dialogs-and-fragments`.
+Copy all files from the last `15.walkthrough-icon`.

-## Walkthrough - Icons
+## Walkthrough - Data Binding

 In this step, we will add an icon to greet our users when the dialog is opened.